rawr51919/random-js/README.md

 - `browserCrypto`: Utilizes [`crypto.getRandomValues(Int32Array)`](https://developer.mozilla.org/en-US/docs/Web/API/window.crypto.getRandomValues).
 Only supported on newer browsers, but promises cryptographically random numbers.
 - `nodeCrypto`: Utilizes [`require('crypto').randomBytes(size)`](https://nodejs.org/api/crypto.html#crypto_crypto_randombytes_size_callback).
 Only supported on node.
 - `MersenneTwister19937`: An implementation of the [Mersenne Twister](http://en.wikipedia.org/wiki/Mersenne_twister) algorithm.
 Not cryptographically secure, but its results are repeatable.
 Must be seeded with a single integer or an array of integers or call `.autoSeed()` to automatically seed initial data.
 Guaranteed to produce consistent results across all JavaScript implementations assuming the same seed.
+- `XorGen4096`: An implementation of the [xorgens4096](https://journal.austms.org.au/ojs/index.php/ANZIAMJ/article/view/40) efficient XOR-based generator with a 4096-bit internal state.
+Must be seeded with a single integer or an array of integers or call `.autoSeed()` to automatically seed initial data.
+It is faster than `MersenneTwister19937` in many scenarios but still provides consistent, repeatable output across JavaScript engines.
+Not suitable for cryptographic purposes.

 One is also free to implement their own engine as long as it returns 32-bit integers, either signed or unsigned.